achesky/daily-headlines-cli-app/NOTES.md

-Command Line Interface for daily news headlines, pulling from the New York Times and the Wall Street Journal
+Command Line Interface for daily news headlines, pulling from the New York Times and the Washington Post

 User types 'daily headlines'

+** I switched to using the newspaper the Washington Post from the Wall Street Journal, because the WSJ did not post headlines for their authors on their home page.

 Outputs:
   1 NYT
-  2 WSJ
+  2 WP

   Which would you like to read?

-User inputs 1 or 2
+User inputs WP or NYT

 Outputs list of headlines (numbered?)